 As you can see, the wording Julia and Jeff chose for their signs doesn’t include their names or the date of their wedding.
 This is because Julia knew from the start that she wanted to make a welcome sign that a friend could reuse.

-Julia checked with me first, and I am totally a-okay with her sharing this sign with her friend, and I did not charge her any extra to license it this way.
+Julia checked with me first, and I am totally a-okay with her sharing this sign with her friend.
 So please, please check first!